slay419/Slackr/teamwork.md

  4. Other members voice feedback on any issue
  5. Progress to the next member

-As a result, although the process is time-consuming and the prime reason for longer group calls, it was non-the-less an imperative inclusion as the feedback to be considered was important and reduced consecutive problems later on.
+As a result, these coherent discussions served as an imperative inclusion as the feedback to be considered was important and reduced consecutive problems later on.

 ## Contingency Plans
 *It is well known that "Nothing goes to plan"*